Large scale regularity and correlation length for almost length-minimizing random curves in the plane: Proof of the deterministic ingredients

 \begin{lemma} There exists $ \varepsilon_0 > 0 $ and $ \eta_0 > 0 $ such that for every $ \varepsilon \leq \varepsilon_0 $ and $ \eta \leq \eta_0 $ the following holds: for every $ \eta $-minimizer $ m $ on $ B_R $ such that

 for some $ m_{ \rm line } $ with jump set equal to a line, there exists a radius $ \frac{1}{16} R \leq r \le \frac{15}{16} R $ such that

-and $ m |_{ \partial B_r } $ has either zero or two jumps on $ \partial B_r $. \end{lemma}
+and $ m \lfloor_{ \partial B_r } $ has either zero or two jumps on $ \partial B_r $. \end{lemma}

-What we will actually prove is that the radii satisfying the condition of the lemma have positive measure.
-This is important in view of our implicit assumption concerning boundary traces as explained before Lemma~\ref{lem:few-jumps}.
+We will actually prove that the set of radii satisfying the condition of the lemma has positive measure.
+This is important in view of our implicit assumption concerning boundary traces as explained before Lemma~\ref{lem:few-jumps} above.